appcoreopc/gpt-2/README.md

 python download_model.py 774M

-Move modules into src folder.
+Move models (that you downloaded) into src folder.

 Then run